 You must have noticed the “yellow triangle” that most Samsung Galaxy phone and tablet users are so concerned about after rooting their devices.
 The yellow triangle that appears when the device boots up, indicates that the Galaxy device’s official software has been modified and thus you lose your phone’s warranty.
 There is one more yellow shape, other than the triangle, that has been reported to have snatched away the peace of mind of the Galaxy device users, especially those who have upgraded to Jelly Bean firmware.

-While phones like Galaxy S3 and Note 2 have this since beginning, some older devices like Galaxy S2 and Note have also been suffering from the Yellow Square thing over the faces of people on the photos saved on their devices.
-You will see the yellow box on most Galaxy devices with Jelly Bean, whether it be the tablets like Galaxy Note 10.1 and Tab 2 or phones like Galaxy Grand, Galaxy Advance, Galaxy Premier, Galaxy S3 and Galaxy Grand etc. I included the tip 6 months ago on my article Samsung Galaxy S3 Customization: Tips and Tricks.
+While phones like Galaxy S3 and Note 2 have this since the beginning, some older devices like Galaxy S2 and Note have also been suffering from the Yellow Square thing over the faces of people on the photos saved on their devices.
+You will see the yellow box on most Galaxy devices with Jelly Bean, whether it be the tablets like Galaxy Note 10.1 and Tab 2 or phones like Galaxy Grand, Galaxy Advance, Galaxy Premier, Galaxy S3 and Galaxy Grand, etc. I included the tip 6 months ago on my article Samsung Galaxy S3 customization tips and tricks.

 I hope this tip will prove useful to you.
 If you want any such tip about a Samsung Galaxy device, please drop a comment.
 Cheers to all!